BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### Selection ((Selection_Bouwman1_ENIGMA_BRCA12_Functional_Assays))
     Indicates whether the variant was designated as a neutral control, deleterious control, artificial, or VUS
 * #### Result ((Result_Bouwman1_ENIGMA_BRCA12_Functional_Assays))
-    Authors' overall interpretation of the functional impact of the variant, taking into consideration both the cell proliferation and drug sensitivity experiments.
+    Authors' report on the functional impact of the variant, taking into consideration both the cell proliferation and drug sensitivity experiments.
 ----
 #### Bouwman et al, 2020